 The manufacturing exemption is dependent upon the extent that equipment is directly used in the direct production of tangible personal property.

-In 2014, the DOR issued a ruling specifically for solar PV arrays, clarifying that the modules, racking, and inverters are all exempt from the state sales and use tax because they were being directly used in the direct production of electricity for sale.
+In 2014, the DOR issued a ruling specifically for solar PV arrays, clarifying that the modules, racking, and inverters in the particular case considered were all exempt from the state sales and use tax because they were being directly used in the direct production of electricity for sale.
 However, the DOR ruled that transformers were not exempt, as “use of transformers involves the economics of transmission and distribution, not production.”
 Further, monitoring equipment was found not to be exempt, because it “does not have an immediate impact on the production of electricity.”

 Claiming the Exemption

 Since equipment used in the production of renewable electricity is presumed to be subject to Indiana sales and use tax, a person claiming that they qualify for the manufacturing exemption would need to provide the Indiana seller with a properly executed Indiana General Sales Tax Exemption Certificate, Form ST-105.